ProbableTrain/MapGenerator/docs/algorithmoverview.md

 #### Graph

-* **Simplify-js** - To reduce the number of vectors in each streamline they are first simplified using `simplify-js` so that the intersection algorithm runs faster
+* **Simplify-js** - To reduce the number of vectors in each streamline they are first simplified using `simplify-js` so that the intersection algorithm runs faster (This is a source of error - simplification potentially ruins T-junctions, TODO is modify/implement simplify-js so that it preserves such intersections.
+Currently the problem is hidden by extending roads by a small amount.)
 * **isect** - Intersections are found in the streamlines using the `isect` library
 * **Graph** - A graph is built.
 It is made up of nodes, where each node has a position vector and a set of neighbor nodes.
 This is done in `src/ts/impl/graph.ts`.
 * **Polygon Finding** - Polygons are found in the graph using a simple algorithm: for each node, trace a path turning right at each intersection until you reach a visited node.
-This is done in `src/ts/impl/polygon_finder.ts`.
+This is done in `src/ts/impl/polygon_finder.ts` (This works if we assume no dead end roads.
+In reality we can't/shouldn't have to assume this so a better algorithm is TODO).
 * **Polygons to buildings** - These polygons are first shrunk in size, and then divided by their longest edge recursively to create buildings.
 This stage is still an area of development.